LuisStiveSilva/frontendmentor-challenge-4/README.md

 ### What I learned

-This challenge work like practice.
+This challenge worked like practice.
 I used everything i know.

 ### Continued development